ZuxingGit/optimization/README.md

 1. JDK: 17
 2. IDE: VS Code
 3. Build tool: Maven
-4. MOEAFramework version: 4.0 (It's added to pom.xml)
+4. MOEAFramework version: 4.0 (It's added in pom.xml)

 After you set up the above environment requirements correctly, open this project with VS Code.
 Let it compile for about `10` seconds.